KevinArmbruster/AutoML-Information-Needs/README.md

 # Human-in-the-Loop AutoML: Information Needs and Usage Patterns

 ## Motivation

-Automated machine learning (AutoML) tools have come a long way — from simple parameter tuning to sophisticated optimization methods like Bayesian optimization and evolutionary algorithms.
+Automated machine learning (AutoML) tools have come a long way — from simple search strategies to sophisticated optimization methods like Bayesian optimization and evolutionary algorithms.
 Originally, they aimed to automate the full development of machine learning models by finding the best configurations automatically.

 However, full automation is often not what practitioners need.
 In reality, experts often don't just want a final model handed over by a black-box system.
 Instead, experts often prefer gaining insights, control, and flexibility in guiding the process, adjusting decisions on the fly, and understanding how certain results are produced.

 Working with AutoML tools often means balancing performance, costs, and time.
-This also applies to iterative human-in-the-loop development with AutoML tools, which is characterized by running experiments, analyzing results, tewaking hyperparameters, and refining strategies.
+This also applies to iterative human-in-the-loop development with AutoML tools, which is characterized by running experiments, analyzing results, tweaking hyperparameters, and refining strategies.
 In such contexts, AutoML tools can assist exploration, sense-making, or hypothesis testing — not just optimization.

 But many AutoML tools aren’t designed with human-in-the-loop in mind.
 One-shot optimization is often assumed the ultimate goal, which is one reason why AutoML tools offer little transparency about what’s happening under the hood.
-This discrepancy between how tools are designed and how you actually work with them leads to frustrations, wasted resources, and missed opportunities.
+This discrepancy between how tools are designed and how you actually work with them leads to selecting suboptimal search spaces, difficulties interpreting intermediate results, wasting computational resources, and developing less robust models.

 That’s why we’re here.
 This workshop is about understanding the information needs in AutoML in human-in-the-loop workflows.
-Together, we’ll explore how AutoML can better support iterative, informed, and purposeful model development.
+Together, we’ll explore how AutoML can better support iterative model development.

 ## Goal